-Identity can be explained as an exclusive perception of life, integration into a social group, and continuity, which is bound to a body and shaped by society.
-This concept of identity 79 distinguishes between "I" and "Me" [Mead34]: "I" is the instance that is accessible only by the individual self, perceived as an instance of liberty and initiative.
-"Me" is supposed to stand for the social attributes, defining a human identity that is accessible by communications and that is an inner instance of control and consistency.80
+Identity can be explained as an exclusive perception of life, integration into a social group, and continuity, which is bound to a body and - at least to some degree - shaped by society.
+This concept of identity distinguishes between "I" and "Me" [Mead34]: "I" is the instance that is accessible only by the individual self, perceived as an instance of liberty and initiative.
+"Me" is supposed to stand for the social attributes, defining a human identity that is accessible by communications and that is an inner instance of control and consistency.
+In this terminology, we are interested in identity as communicated to others and seen by them.
+Therefore, we concentrate on the "Me".